 - The Shakespearean romantic comedy "As You Like It" incorporates this as part of the story, where all good characters make an appearance for their marriage and subsequent end of the play.

 - While most theatrical productions have this, occasionally the director will decide to skip it for emphasis.
-The first Broadway production of 1776 had no curtain call.
+The first Broadway production of 1776 had no curtain call, likely because it would have been too jarring after the solemn reverence of the ending.
 The 2006 Broadway revival of The Threepenny Opera also nixed the curtain call.

 - MOTHER: Cognitive Dissonance, EarthBound and MOTHER 3 both have curtain calls played out in cast rolls when the game ends and before the credits.
 MOTHER has a different variation, the cast running underneath a screen of Ninten sleeping and looking at the player before running off the screen.

 - Final Fantasy VI has a Curtain Call that plays as the characters escape Kefka's Tower in which a vintage-style photo screen names each of the characters as well as objects symbolizing them then the screen shows each of the characters doing their part in the teamwork needed to escape.